 Clinical Psychologist, NHS Lothian

-Shona Brown completed her undergraduate degree in Psychology and her Doctorate in Clinical Psychology at the University of Edinburgh.
-She has been involved in a number of research projects; including her doctoral thesis exploring the effectiveness of a cognitive-behavioural therapy (CBT) based self-help approach for non-cardiac chest pain.
-Shona has worked in various settings as a psychologist, including the Pain Management Service at the Astley Ainslie Hospital.
+Sarah Young completed her undergraduate degree in Psychology and her Doctorate in Clinical Psychology at the University of Glasgow.
+She has worked in various settings as a psychologist, including currently in the Pain Management Service at the Astley Ainslie Hospital.
 She has an interest in the role of psychology in helping people to cope with the impact of chronic pain on their lives.

 Mrs Alison Hennessey (BSc (Hons) MSc MCSP)